![]() ![]() ![]() ![]() ![]() |

 as a need to investigate herself and the mysteries in and around her.
 She became more

-expressive and Gigi blamed it on women's liberation.
-Probably, she was just growing.
 The family thrived and Gigi continued to work hard.
 Giulietta continued to ponder the invisible,

 taking care to retain the traditional role.
 This, in itself, was not problematic as Giulietta truly